MayarAlaa/Life-At-ITI/README.md

+# Week 25 : Staying at home

+Last Sunday, we started our online lectures on Zoom.
+It's not that bad.
+Actually, it's not bad at all.
+I feel comfortable.
+No time wasted.
+The worst thing, is that I miss my friends at ITI.
+I miss them badly.
+I love ITI.
+I love the way that everyone at ITI acted so quickly and efficiently for our own good.
+I respect them so much.
+This place is successful, because everyone there does their work by all their heart and soul.
+God bless them!

+We've finished the MVC course.
+It was interesting.
+I loved it.
+And as usual, the instructor was amazing.
+Thank you Engineer Wessam.
+You're a role model.

 # Week 24 : The Quarantine!!

 I wished for one week off to get some rest, my wish came true and we're all staying at home because of Corona Virus that's eating up the whole world.
 I really miss my friends at ITI.